Eddy-Malatjie/Basic-Assignment/README.md

 * To build the application run `dotnet build` .

 ##### To run the unit tests
+* Before you begin the test run locate the "Files" directory
+* Move the .txt files found in the "Files" directory to C: root folder
 * Navigate to "./BasicAssignment/Assigment.tests/"
 * Run the command `dotnet test` to run all the unit test